 - If Necessary, File for a Modification.
 If the child support or visitation agreement doesn’t serve you like you believe it should, you should first discuss this with the custodial parent.
 If that doesn’t work, you should hire an attorney.

+Here is the information about what is a non custodial parent and answer another related question.
 As the non-custodial parent, it’s important to understand your rights.
 A child custody attorney in your local area can help you through the process and provide you with legal advice that is tailored to your individual circumstances.
 They’ll also know the laws applicable to your case and in your jurisdiction.

 In addition, your child custody lawyer has the skills and knowledge to negotiate on your behalf to make sure your rights are protected.
 Trust them to assist you in preparing your case for court, should that become necessary.

 FAQs about What is a Non Custodial Parent